armory/spinnaker-kustomize-patches/README.md

 ### Prerequisites

-You need to have a working Kubernetes cluster, and be able to execute `kubectl` commands against that cluster, with permissions to list and create namespaces.
+1. You need to have a working Kubernetes cluster, and be able to execute `kubectl` commands against that cluster, with permissions to list and create namespaces.
+2. Spinnaker Operator should have been installed to the cluster.

 ### Usage